-- (1) the details and schedule of the acquisition activities to be completed; and - (2) a description of how the funding for Coast Guard acquisition, construction, and improvements that was appropriated under the Consolidated Appropriations Act, 2017 (Public Law 115-31) will be allocated to support the acquisition activities referred to in paragraph (1).107
+(1) the details and schedule of the acquisition activities to be completed; and

+(2) a description of how the funding for Coast Guard acquisition, construction, and improvements that was appropriated under the Consolidated Appropriations Act, 2017 (Public Law 115-31) will be allocated to support the acquisition activities referred to in paragraph (1).109

-An examination of procurement costs for Mackinaw, the National Science Foundation's ice-capable research ship Sikuliaq, new oceanographic research ships being procured for NOAA, and OPCs suggests that a new Mackinaw-sized heavy Great Lakes icebreaker built in a U.S. shipyard might have a design and construction cost between \$175 million and \$300 million, depending on its exact capabilities and the acquisition strategy employed.
-108 The design portion of the ship's
+An examination of procurement costs for Mackinaw, the National Science Foundation's icecapable research ship Sikuliaq, new oceanographic research ships being procured for NOAA, and OPCs suggests that a new Mackinaw-sized heavy Great Lakes icebreaker built in a U.S. shipyard might have a design and construction cost between \$175 million and \$300 million, depending on its exact capabilities and the acquisition strategy employed.110 The design portion of the ship's cost might be reduced if Mackinaw's design or the design of some other existing icebreaker were to be used as the parent design.
+Depending on the capabilities and other work load of the shipyard

 SEC.
-819. Acquisition plan for inland waterway and river tenders and bay-class icebreakers.

-- (a) Acquisition plan.-Not later than 270 days after the date of the enactment of this Act, the Commandant of the Coast Guard shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a plan to replace or extend the life of the Coast Guard fleet of inland waterway and river tenders, and the Bay-class icebreakers. - (b) Contents.-The plan under subsection (a) shall include- - (1) an analysis of the work required to extend the life of vessels described in subsection (a); - (2) recommendations for which, if any, such vessels it is cost effective to undertake a ship-life extension or enhanced maintenance program; - (3) an analysis of the aids to navigation program to determine if advances in navigation technology may reduce the needs for physical aids to navigation; - (4) recommendations for changes to physical aids to navigation and the distribution of such aids that reduce the need for the acquisition of vessels to replace the vessels described in subsection (a); - (5) a schedule for the acquisition of vessels to replace the vessels described in subsection (a), including the date on which the first vessel will be delivered; - (6) the date such acquisition will be complete; - (7) a description of the order and location of replacement vessels; - (8) an estimate of the cost per vessel and of the total cost of the acquisition program of record; and - (9) an analysis of whether existing vessels can be used.
+819. Acquisition plan for inland waterway and river tenders and bay-class icebreakers. (a) Acquisition plan.-Not later than 270 days after the date of the enactment of this Act, the Commandant of the Coast Guard shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a plan to replace or extend the life of the Coast Guard fleet of inland waterway and river tenders, and the Bay-class icebreakers.

+(b) Contents.-The plan under subsection (a) shall include-

+(1) an analysis of the work required to extend the life of vessels described in subsection (a);

+(2) recommendations for which, if any, such vessels it is cost effective to undertake a ship-life extension or enhanced maintenance program;

+(3) an analysis of the aids to navigation program to determine if advances in navigation technology may reduce the needs for physical aids to navigation;

+(4) recommendations for changes to physical aids to navigation and the distribution of such aids that reduce the need for the acquisition of vessels to replace the vessels described in subsection (a);

+(5) a schedule for the acquisition of vessels to replace the vessels described in subsection (a), including the date on which the first vessel will be delivered;

+(6) the date such acquisition will be complete;

+(7) a description of the order and location of replacement vessels;

+(8) an estimate of the cost per vessel and of the total cost of the acquisition program of record; and

+(9) an analysis of whether existing vessels can be used.

-108 Source: CRS analysis of cost per weight for Mackinaw (adjusted for inflation), Sikuliaq, new NOAA oceanographic research ships now being procured, and OPCs.
+110 Source: CRS analysis of cost per weight for Mackinaw (adjusted for inflation), Sikuliaq, new NOAA oceanographic research ships now being procured, and OPCs.